Our Science

 Where's the peat?

-Peat moss has been a common ingredient in commercial potting mixes since the 1960s.
-However, it's obtained by extracting peat bogs, which are vital ecosystems that store carbon.
 At Rosy, we believe there's a better way.
-So, we've developed our blends with alternatives that are effective and sustainable.
+So, we've developed our soil blends with alternatives that are highly effective for growing plants, don’t increase carbon emissions, and are environmentally sustainable.

 Our Mission